 Take a Virtual Look at the Wet Lab:

 The Teaching Lab is designed for work such as soil, permafrost, and vegetation sampling.
 It is also well suited for use as a staging area for field equipment such as data loggers and thermisters.
-Since the dirty lab is our largest lab, it can also be booked as a teaching lab for groups of up to 15 students.
-The Dirty Lab contains the following equipment:
+Since the teaching lab is our largest lab, it can also be booked as a space for groups of up to 15 students.
+The Teaching Lab contains the following equipment:

 - incubation/germination chamber